AlgorithmAiden/CelluBots/README.md

 # CelluBots
-To interact with the game from the code, use 'Bot.' syntax (it will be given to your program on run)
+To interact with the game from the code, use 'Bot.' syntax

-Each tick each bot will be given one 'Action Point' These points do not save, each bot has a max of 1 at any point
+Each tick each bot will be given one 'Action Point' These points do not save, each bot has a max of 1 at any point in time

 There are several bot 'modes', each mode has unique functions only it can do, and a bots color is equivalent to its mode